-Cryptoinformator.com is a website that seems legit – efforts have been put into its creation, one can see that.
+Cryptoinformator.com is a website that seems legit – efforts have been put into its creation of their signals scam, one can see that.
 I was interested when I saw it, and as I am pretty much everywhere when it comes to signal groups (especially on Telegram) I was a bit puzzled when I recognized that I didn’t know the majority of the listed groups on the site.
 I scratched my head, do I such a bad job just knowing two of these groups (of the “worst”) and none of the 4 top groups?
 350% in the bear markets with Altcoin signals alone – I should’ve heard about them!
 I am always researching to bring you new, good groups so I started to reach out to these groups over their websites.
+Pure and simple they are just a simple signals scam, like many out there.

 Wanna watch instead of reading?

-I was impressed by the search engine optimization of Cryptoinformator first.
+I was impressed by the search engine optimization of the Cryptoinformator first.
 They came out of nowhere and ranked pretty fast for many relevant keywords.
-So I started to check their listed providers – I opened all of them in several tabs and noticed that all them had neat, beautiful websites with great themes, which have been modified to their needs in a very professional way.
+So I started to check their listed providers – I opened all of them in several tabs and noticed that all of them had neat, beautiful websites with great themes, which have been modified to their needs in a very professional way.
+I can only wonder why they rank so high being a signals scam?

 Being in this business for some time, I noticed one thing: Traders share similarities with coders most often.
 If you worked somewhere in IT, you know you can have whether a good coder OR a good designer, it is almost impossible to find both skills in the same person.
 Traders are no different – whether they are good at trading OR in good in marketing (selling shitty signals to the masses) – this seems to be a universal law.
 However, these sites are made pretty well, so I got a bit cautious.
 My skepticism increased once I noticed that all of these sites share similar navigation, pricing, and website structure: